 Main Benefits:

-KEEN generally offers the widest fit, and Targhees are their best-selling hiking boots.
-The Targhee II (slightly wider & $10 cheaper) and Targhee III (less mesh, more leather) both feature Keen's wide toe boxes and also are available in wide sizes.
-Targhees are soft and cushioned underfoot with moderate support, traction, and durability.
+With its wide toe boxes, KEEN generally offers the widest fit—and Targhees are their best-selling hiking boots.
+Recently updated in 2024, the Targhee IV is soft and cushioned underfoot with moderate support, traction, and durability.
 Targhees can handle moderate hikes and the occasional backpacking trip, but they're not the best choice for rugged hiking or backpacking.
-Still, they're super popular with day hikers and feature one of the widest fits available.
+Still, they're super popular with day hikers and feature a roomy regular size with wide sizes available, too.
+Since I hike more than 1000+ miles/year, I prefer something more durable.
+However, the KEEN Targhee is usually a top choice for the average day hiker who needs a hiking boot that fits wide feet.

 Best Fit